For thousands of years, weddings have been a special way to celebrate the formal union of two people.

 While it’s extremely difficult to enforce, many local catering companies are doing their best to ensure that proper safety measures are being employed to protect the safety of you and your guests.
 Thorough sanitation measures, thermal scans, social distancing markers, and masks are now being utilized for both indoor and outdoor wedding events.

-Given the current circumstances, conventional seating arrangement styles for wedding have changed considerably.
+Given the current circumstances, conventional seating arrangement styles for weddings have changed considerably.
 In many cases, the traditional rows of side-by-side seating have been replaced with a ‘U’ formation, which allows for social distancing and the ability to still interact with other guests.

 Just like restaurants, catering companies should always abide by industry health and safety standards, especially during these unprecedented times.
-Preparation areas, storage areas, equipment, and utensils should be thoroughly sanitized before preparation food.
+Preparation areas, storage areas, equipment, and utensils should be thoroughly sanitized before preparing food.
 Some catering companies are now utilizing thermal scans of their employees to ensure they do not have symptoms of the Coronavirus.

 Food Serving Changes